Derroylo/oxid-workspace-sample/README.md

 ## Informations
 - xDebug is enabled via default, so the console might show some deprecated notices during setup
 - Add `/phpinfo` to the url of the frontend (`https://8000-xxxxx.ws-xx.gitpod.io/`) to show the current used php version, active modules and settings
+- Add `/xdebuginfo` to the url of the frontend (`https://8000-xxxxx.ws-xx.gitpod.io/`) to show the current xdebug settings
+- Add `/adminer` to the url of the frontend (`https://8000-xxxxx.ws-xx.gitpod.io/`) to open Adminer, an alternative to phpmyadmin
-- The installation routine of oxid can be found under `.devEnv/gitpod/scripts/oxid/install_oxid_demo.sh`
+- The installation routine of oxid can be found under `.devEnv/gitpod/scripts/oxid/install_demo.sh`

+### 15.10.2023
+- Added adminer as alternative to phpmyadmin
+- Added xdebug info shortcut
+- Updated .gpt.yml for GPT 0.4.x
+- Corrected some problems with choosing nodejs version
+- phpmyadmin and phpcacheadmin wouldn´t start sometimes correctly